TheJacksonLaboratory/FunDataR/1_R_primer/1_lesson1.md

   doubles can be used interchangeably, so we will gloss over the differences and conversion rules for now.

 An integer value is composed solely of an optional sign and digits.
+It should be followed by `L` (for 'long integer') to ensure R understands an integer is intended.
 A numeric value can be composed of digits, an optional sign, an optional single decimal place, and either `E` or `e` followed by an positive or negative integer exponent (see above for some examples):

 ```
 2                  ## a super-simple numeric value
+2L
 ```

 A function is a bit of computer code that can be called by name, given an argument (in parentheses